sadsfae/docker-icedtea/README.md

+# docker-icedtea
+This pulls a docker firefox image with an older java-1.8.0-openjdk and icedtea-web to work around issues with older hardware OEM vendors out-of-band interfaces.

- # Usage
+## Usage
 Build image from Dockerfile
  ```bash
 docker build -t firefox-java .
 ```